Golden Eagle seniors finish their 1,000th baby blanket

 This past Wednesday morning, 1,000 quilts later, they were honored for their loving work, and took stock of what they’d done and the fun they’d had.

-One of the first things you notice is that the Beanie Babies match their respective blankets.
+One of the first things you notice is that the Beanie Babies match the blankets they’re with.

 Bobbi Bade helped start the program a few years ago.
 Her husband John has been there for all of them.